Hide messageView More

 I walk away from whatever makes me angry.

-A man takes deep breaths.
+A man doing deep breathing.

 I take slow, deep breaths to feel calm.